jqhonly/GraphicCoreLibrary/README.md

 - MSVC v140
 - CUDA 8.0

-All the environment and some local dependencies relied of projects in this repository which is able to find in [here](https://github.com/CompileSense/caffe_windows_binary).
+All the environment and some CUDA local dependencies relied of projects in this repository which is able to find in [here](https://github.com/CompileSense/caffe_windows_binary).
 Please check before you start to config or use.

 ##GraphicCoreLibrary
 This project is the core engine of **GCL** which will be compiled into static library.
 The core part is written by CUDA to support different real-time image/ graphic processing tasks.